 Office Hours: Generally-speaking, the instructors above will be available in their offices on a drop-in basis.
 However, please note that all instructors have other commitments that may take them away from their office.
 Specific appointments can be set by email or through a phone call.
-Email responses to specific questions about course material are at the discretion of each instructor; information about individual policies will be provided in the lecture or laboratory by each instructor.
+Email responses to specific questions about course material are at the discretion of each instructor; information about individual policies will be provided in the lecture or laboratory by the instructor.

-Instructor Profiles & Other Information: Dr. Chedrese and Dr. lanowski are regular faculty members/professors in the Department of Biology.
+Instructor Profiles & Other Information: Dr. Chedrese is a professor in the Department of Biology, College of Arts and Science, and Dr. West is a professor in the Department of Physiology, College of Medicine.
 They hold advanced degrees (MSc, PhD) and teach and conduct research in the general area of animal physiology.
 Mr. Dick also holds an advanced degree (MSc) and is responsible for coordinating all aspects of the laboratories for BIOL 224.
 Note that your lab group will also be assigned a laboratory demonstrator who will assist you during the lab periods and be responsible for grading your lab assignment and quizzes.
 The lab demonstrators work under Mr. Dick's supervision and are senior undergraduate or graduate students at the University.